What you need to know about uterine prolapse

 Uterine prolapse can be categorized as incomplete or complete:

-- Incomplete uterine prolapse: when an incomplete uterine prolapse occurs, the uterus is partially displaced into the vagina but does not protrude
+- Incomplete uterine prolapse: The uterus is partially displaced into the vagina but does not protrude.

-- Complete uterine prolapse: when a complete uterine prolapse occurs, there is a portion of the uterus protruding out of the vaginal opening.
+- Complete uterine prolapse: A portion of the uterus protrudes from the vaginal opening.

 - 1st grade: descended to the upper vagina